+Regions may revise the inspection schedule based on insights from the licensee and feedback from prior inspections.

+Regions maintain the flexibility to revise the inspection to unit and site-based inspections at muti-unit sites when deemed appropriate.

+The inspection may be repeated if deemed necessary by Regional management based on the outcome of the inspection (for example, 3 years later to determine if the licensee had corrected any identified issues).

 06.06 Post-Approval Site Inspections

-Post-approval site inspections for license renewal conducted in accordance with IP 71003.
-The post-approval site inspections performed to verify the license conditions, regulatory commitments, selected AMPs, and TLAAs are adequately implemented and/or completed. .
-The inspection also verifies the UFSAR include any “newlyidentified” SSCs that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to 10 CFR 54.37(b) the description of the AMPs and related activities are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.
+Post-approval site inspections for license renewal are conducted in accordance with IP 71003, which contains different inspection phases for LR and SLR.
+The post-approval site inspections are performed to verify the license conditions, regulatory commitments, selected AMPs, and TLAAs from the renewed operating license are adequately implemented and/or completed.
+The inspection ensures that plant-specific and industry OE has been adequately evaluated and OE feedback is used to update aging management activities, as appropriate.
+Additionally, the inspection verifies age-related degradation is adequately managed.
+The inspection also verifies the UFSAR has been updated to include any “newly-identified” SSCs that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to 10 CFR 54.37(b).
+Furthermore, the inspection verifies the description of the AMPs and related activities that are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.
 The inspection team will verify the licensee submitted a license amendment request to the NRC staff in accordance with 10 CFR 50.90 for changes to a license condition for license renewal, managed changes to the UFSAR supplement in accordance with 10 CFR 50.59, and managed changes to regulatory commitments associated with license renewal in accordance with Nuclear Energy Institute (NEI) 99-04, “Guidelines for Managing NRC Commitment Changes,” as endorsed by Regulatory Issue Summary (RIS) 2000-017.
 The Regions are responsible for the team inspection.
-NRR staff may also be detailed to the Region to prepare, , and document inspection activities.
-The Regional staff and inspection team members will review the safety evaluation (SE) for license renewal of the plant, the UFSAR supplement as revised during the LRA review, and other documents per IP 71003 to assess the implementation of the license renewal programverify the licensee’s readiness to enter the .
+NRR staff may also be detailed to the Region to help prepare, perform, and document inspection activities.
+The Regional staff and inspection team members will review the safety evaluation (SE) for license renewal of the plant, the UFSAR supplement as revised during the LRA review, and other documents per IP 71003, to assess the implementation of the license renewal program, verify the licensee’s readiness to enter the PEO or subsequent PEO, and verify the effectiveness of the licensee’s AMP and other activities after entering the PEO or subsequent PEO.

-06.07 Inspection Documentation
+06.07 Inspection Documentation of Results